xma711/notebook/statistics/README.md

 Random Variable
 ----------------------------

-a random variable X is a mapping *function* X:S -> R that assigns a real value to each outcome s (belongs to S).
+A random variable X is a mapping *function* X:S -> R that assigns a real value to each outcome s (belongs to S).

-there is nothing random in a random variable, because it is a deterministic function. what is random is the events.
+There is nothing random in a random variable, because it is a deterministic function. what is random is the events.

-let A be a set in R (real numbers), P{X = A} = P( the events that result in outcome A, or X_Inverse(A) )
+Let A be a set in R (real numbers), P{X = A} = P( the events that result in outcome A, or X_Inverse(A) )

 Distribution